vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 A. D. FEITE_Meaning uncertain.
 It occurs in the plate of Jayanāga

-from Karna-suvarna ( E. I. XVIII pp. 60, 63 ).
+from Karna-suvarṇa ( E. I. XVIII pp. 60, 63 ).
 ISTITIA-Superintendent of cowpens.
 It occurs in the 12th Rock

 Edict of Asoka at Girnar in the form 'vacabhumika